Grenfell: Unpacking our old life

 It has taken them almost six weeks to work up the courage to open the larger boxes.

-Newsnight's Katie Razzall was with them.
+Newsnight's Katie Razzall and Sara Moraliogliu were with them.

-You can watch the full interview on Newsnight tonight 22:30 BBC 2.
+You can watch the full interview here.

 -